dottjt/howtokillachinaman/content/contact/_index.md

 How to kill a Chinaman is a novel.

-Hit me up on my email if you'd like to chat about it: julius.reade@gmail.com
+If you'd like to chat about it: julius.reade@gmail.com